harperreed/harper.blog/content/post/2023-02-10-turntables.md

 This is how i typically do it:

-1) The Mani preamp from above
+1. The Mani preamp from above
-2) Project Stereo Box S2 - $300
+2. Project Stereo Box S2 - $300

 Both are super tiny and inexpensive.
 Dedicated hardware will be super nice.
 Easy to use.
 Super light and chill.
 Will sound amazing

 #### Speakers are complicated.

-a) best stand alone speakers for this type of application are the KEF bookshelf speakers + stands.
+1. best stand alone speakers for this type of application are the KEF bookshelf speakers + stands.
 Roughly $1.5k
-b) PSB bookshelves are very nice.
+2. PSB bookshelves are very nice.
 Roughly $800
-c) Cheap amazon speakers: Roughly $250
+3. Cheap amazon speakers: Roughly $250

 You can kind of pick anything here.
 It only matters if it sounds good to y'all.
 Volume isn't really important.
 A clean sound that makes you happy is.
 I would go with B or A. C is fine, but often is underwhelming.